MichaelTrip/tesla-order-status/README.md

 ```

 For silent operation (only outputs when changes are found), you can redirect the output and only get notified via Telegram.

+### Telegram Notification Modes

+When `always_notify: true` is enabled, you'll receive detailed order information every time the script runs, including:
+- Order ID and current status
+- Vehicle model and VIN (if assigned)
+- Delivery window and estimated arrival
+- Delivery appointment details
+- Delivery center location

+This is perfect for regular status updates, even when nothing has changed, so you can stay informed about your order's current state.

 ## Preview